-Published by Randi Londer Gould, Director of Video Production • 10 months ago
+Published by Randi Londer Gould, Director of Video Production • One year ago

 I attend a lot of oncology meetings in the U.S. and abroad.
 No, I didn’t go to medical school, but I am licensed (by the power vested in me by me) to prescribe terrific restaurants where food is prepared with care and inventiveness.